freeCodeCamp/guide/src/pages/c/pointers/index.md

 The most common application of a pointer is in an array.
 Arrays, which you'll read about later, allow for a group of variables.
 You don't actually have to deal with `*` and `&` to use arrays, but that's what they're doing behind the scenes.

 ### Functions
-Sometimes you want to adjust a variable in a function, but if you pass it to an array, it has its own copy to work with.
-If instead you pass that memory location, however, you can access it from outside of its normal scope.
+Sometimes you want to adjust the value of a variable inside of a function, but if you simply pass in your variable by-value, the function will work with a copy of your variable instead of the variable itself.
+If, instead, you pass in the pointer pointing to the memory location of the variable, you can access and modify it from outside of its normal scope.
 This is because you are touching the original memory location itself, allowing you to adjust something in a function and having it make changes elsewhere.
-####Use in call by reference

-Program to swap two number using call by reference.
+In contrast to "call by value", this is called "call by reference".

+The following program swaps the values of two variables inside of the dedicated `swap` function.
+To achieve that, the variables are passed in by reference.

 ```c
  /* C Program to swap two numbers using pointers and function. */
 #include <stdio.h>